drbarnz/blog/content/_index.md

 Great question, I would like to know as well.
 For what I do know

-I get paid to tap on the computers, it has been ride so far & I have it on good authority that ride never ends.
-Though it strangely always ends with a cabin in the woods...
+I am paid to tap on the computers, it has been ride so far & I have it on good authority that ride never ends.

 So far I've had to very _professionally_ deal with these headaches:
+ * *Kubernetes*, and making it do some interesting things.
- * big AWS, with lot of enterprise
+ * *Bazel* to reproducibly build a lot of YAML.
+ * *AWS IAM* & account management, with too many accounts than anyone needs.
- * _Cyber_ Security, mainly in the cloud department with some application stuff
+ * _Cyber_ Security, mainly in the Cloud area, and some application stuff sprinkled in.
- * Identity & Access management with too many people
+ * *Identity & Access* management with a tree of too many people
- * shoving code where it should & should not go
+ * Shoving *Go*, *Python* and *Rust* code where it should & should not _go_.

 Weirdly enough those will probably be the main topics of this place.

 ### What to expect?

-A scale of writing ability that goes from stream of thoughts to academia report due tomorrow.
+An invariable level of writing ability that goes from stream of thoughts to an academia report that is due tomorrow.
 I won't delude any expectations that it is any good but at least I've had some fun writing it.